bayfrontmedia/translation/README.md

 **PDO**

-The PDO adapter allows you to use a `\PDO` instance for language storage into a database, and may throw a `Bayfront\Translation\AdapterException` exception in its constructor.
+The PDO adapter allows you to use a `\PDO` instance for language retrieval from a database, and may throw a `Bayfront\Translation\AdapterException` exception in its constructor.

 To create a compatible table, execute the following statement: